vitorjaguat/react-notes/README.md

 }
 ```

+fallback false =>
+fallback: true =>
+fallback: 'blocking' =>

 ### getServerSideProps() and Server-side rendering (SSR)

 If we can't get satisfied updating our pre-rendered page only when building or every X seconds, we can then export `getServerSideProps()`.
 This function will only run on the server every time a request for that page is made.

 The disadvantage of getServerSideProps() is that it can take longer than getStaticProps(), as we have to wait for the server to generate the page everytime we load it.

 getServerSideProps() also offers access to the `req` and `res` objects, which come as properties of the `context` parameter.
-This can be useful for authentication middlewares to handle session data, etc.
+This can be useful for authentication middlewares, to handle session data, etc.

 ```js
 export async function getServerSideProps(context) {